developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ## Action Add Profile Stream

-This Managed Configuration group allows an Administrator using an EMM to define a single *Audio Stream* included as part of a new *Audio UI Profile* being added and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**, as part of the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream**.
+This Managed Configuration group allows an Administrator using an EMM to define a single *Audio Stream* included as part of a new *Audio UI Profile* being added, and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**, as part of the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream**.

 ### Action Add Profile Stream Type
-Used to specify the type of a single *Audio Stream* included as part of a new *Audio UI Profile* being added and MUST be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+Used to specify the type of a single *Audio Stream* included as part of a new *Audio UI Profile* being added, and MUST be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
 Some or all of the additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Label**, **Volume UI Configuration - Action Add Profile Stream Icon**, **Volume UI Configuration - Action Add Profile Stream Visible**, and **Volume UI Configuration - Action Add Profile Stream Modes** should also be specified to define the characteristics of the new *Audio Stream* of the specified type that is added.

-* ***Music***- the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for playback of music and other media.
+* ***Music***- the *Audio Stream* to add to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for playback of music and other media.

-* ***Ring***- the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for ringtones.
+* ***Ring***- the *Audio Stream* to add to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for ringtones.

-* ***Notification***- the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for notifications.
+* ***Notification***- the *Audio Stream* to add to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for notifications.

-* ***System***- the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for system sounds.
+* ***System***- the *Audio Stream* to add to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for system sounds.

-* ***Alarm***- the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for alarms.
+* ***Alarm***- the *Audio Stream* to add to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for alarms.

-* ***VoiceCall***- the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for voice calls.
+* ***VoiceCall***- the *Audio Stream* to add to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for voice calls.

-* ***VVS***- the *Audio Stream* being added to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for Decode Beep Vertical Volume Scale (VVS).
+* ***VVS***- the *Audio Stream* to add to the new *Audio UI Profile* defines the behavior of the Zebra Volume Control with respect to the *Audio Stream* used for Decode Beep Vertical Volume Scale (VVS).

 ### Action Add Profile Stream Label
-Used to specify the text label to be displayed for a single *Audio Stream* included as part of a new *Audio UI Profile* being added, and might be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+Used to specify the text label displayed for a single *Audio Stream* included as part of a new *Audio UI Profile*, and might be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 The text label might be changed for an *Audio Stream* because it is used for some purpose(s) other than those identified by the default text label.
 Changing the text label to something more description of the actual purpose(s) for which the *Audio Stream* is used can make the Zebra Volume Control behavior more intuitive for the Device User.